OpenDSA/OpenDSA/RST/en/IS/ExternalSort.rst

 .. inlineav:: ExternalReplacementSelection ss
    :output: show

-.. _RepSel:

-.. odsafig:: Images/RepSel.png
-   :width: 300
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Replacement selection

-   Replacement selection example.
-   After building the heap, root value 12 is output and incoming value 16 replaces it.
-   Value 16 is output next, replaced with incoming value 29.
-   The heap is reordered, with 19 rising to the root.
-   Value 19 is output next.
-   Incoming value 14 is too small for this run and is placed at en of the array, moving value 40 to the root.
-   Reordering the heap results in 21 rising to the root, which is output next.

 It should be clear that the minimum length of a run will be :math:`M` records if the size of the heap is :math:`M`, because at least those